stuylinux/stuylinux.org/_posts/using_npkill.md

 ## Running NPKILL

-NPKILL doesn't have to be installed, as you can just use NPX to run it.
+NPKILL doesn't have to be installed on its own, as you can just use NPX to install and run it for you.

 NPX should already be installed if you have nodejs and npm installed.